-Sara Ziff is the Founder and Director of the Model Alliance.
+Sara Ziff is the Founder and Executive Director of the Model Alliance.
 She has worked as a model for over a decade, walking in runway shows for Calvin Klein, Louis Vuitton, and Chanel, and appearing as the face of Tommy Hilfiger, Banana Republic, and Stella McCartney.
 She is currently represented by the Marilyn agency.
 In 2009, she co-directed and produced the feature film Picture Me, which chronicles her and other models’ experiences of their industry.
-Sara earned a B.A. in Political Science, with a focus on labor and community organizing, from Columbia University.
+Sara earned a B.A. in Political Science from Columbia University.

 Susan Scafidi is the Director of the Fashion Law Institute at Fordham Law School, and she is the first U.S. law professor to offer a course in fashion law.
 Her areas of expertise encompass property, intellectual property, cultural property, international law, trusts & estates, and legal history.
 Prior to teaching at Fordham, she was most recently a tenured member of both the law and history faculties at Southern Methodist University and taught at a number of other law schools, including Yale and Georgetown.
 Professor Scafidi also writes a blog on law and fashion, in particular intellectual property, Counterfeit Chic.

 Dorian Warren is an assistant professor of American Politics at Columbia University who specializes in the study of inequality and American politics, focusing on the politics of marginalized groups.
 His research and teaching interests include labor organizing and politics, race and ethnic politics, urban politics and policy, American political development, community organizing, public policy, and social science methodology.